A quick snap and my timing on this shot worked out great. Image © Jain Lemos.

 I’m back with the next section of my blog series, The Ultimate Guide to Producing Documentary Books, which is on figuring timing of the project elements, now that you’ve started planning sales.
 In publishing scheduling, we tend to start by working backwards.
 You can see an example of a schedule in my post, Book Production Schedules.
 In fact, that’s the post that prompted this series!
 I’ll be expanding on scheduling in Part 10.
 But here, I want to discuss the timing of opportunities.

 Traditionally, a publisher develops Spring and Fall lists.
 Books on each list are announced in a catalog that is distributed to booksellers and reviewers far in advance of the book’s actual release.
-For example, Norton sends its Spring 2014 catalog (yes, it’s still printed) in early December 2013 for titles that will be available starting in April.
-In order for the catalog to be mailed in early December the promo copy has to be ready in August so there is time to design and print.
-Here is a PDF scan of the Norton Spring 2014 Catalog page for Salvage Secrets Design & Décor by Joanne Palmisano and Susan Teare I received last December.
-Their book was just released in May.
-Whatever your distribution model, you’ll need the basic catalog description, just like this one, for your book about ten months to one year in advance of publication to generate pre-sales.
+For example, Norton sends its Spring 2014 catalog in early December 2013 for titles that will be available starting in April.
+In order for the catalog to be mailed in early December, the promo copy has to be ready in August so there is time to design and print.
+Whatever your distribution model, you’ll need a basic catalog description for your book about ten months to one year in advance of publication to generate pre-sales.

 How was this title determined to be on the Spring list?
 It’s fairly intuitive.
 Home building and interior design projects are springtime activities just as a book on the history of yarns and knitting is suited for fall undertakings.
 The subject matter and format of your documentary book will largely dictate the timing.
 If it’s a tie-in to a major motion picture release, then obviously there is a specific date to hit.
 But if your title is of the Single Photographer, Single Topic style or a pictorial biography then the timing will depend on the availability of the content being finished and the suitability of the “season” for the release.